ac1ra/NUC7i3BNH-Hackintosh/README.md

 > sudo diskutil mount disk0s1

-Rename EFI to EFI-backup for backup folder.
-Copy EFI from here to EFI partition.
+Rename CLOVER to CLOVER_bck for backup folder.
+Copy CLOVER from here to EFI partition.

 **P.S.:** If you want to update files into EFI, installation of the tools and patching is easy provided the scripts and tools at the repository: https://github.com/RehabMan/Intel-NUC-DSDT-Patch